MatheusSchaly/--Old--Data-Persistence-in-Python-using-DAO/README.md

 3. The third module named "student_dao_postgres" persists the data in a relational database.
 It was created to show the capability of DAO being able to, through a same interface "student_dao", persists the data in as many forms as you want.

-I'm only a student, I did it all just to understand a little bit about data persistence in Python.
-So don't take this repository too seriously.
+I'm only a student, so don't take this repository too seriously.
+I did it all just to understand a little bit about data persistence in Python.
 Any suggestion is appreciated.